ianmcai/simpleloopfinder/README.md

 # simpleloopfinder
-It's a finder of loops, and a simple on, at that.
+It's a finder of loops, and a simple one, at that.